 It can help you understand what specifics on your website are most important to your customers and even what you could implement onto your website to increase its efficiency.

-In addition, it can aid in determining your return on investment for your Google ad campaigns.
+In addition, it can aid in determining your return on investment for your PPC campaign.

 Tailor Your Views